 So what can you do to reduce your utility bill without being forced to move?
 Here are 11 ways you can immediately reduce your utility bill affordably and effectively.

 Ways to Save on Utilities in Your Home

 1. Add Attic Insulation

-According to the U.S. Department of Energy (USDE), the attic is where most of your home’s heat escapes to.
-Why?
-Well, heat rises, and most homes don’t have enough insulation up there to keep it from getting out.
+According to Energy Star, half of all the energy we use in our homes goes toward heating and cooling.
+And the U.S. Department of Energy (USDE) reports the attic is where most of your home’s heat escapes to.
+Heat rises, and most homes don’t have enough insulation up there to keep it from getting out.
 So, out it floats.

-Fiberglass insulation is relatively cheap, and it’s easy to install it yourself.
-I have zero home improvement skills and I added a ton of insulation to my own attic last year.
+Fiberglass insulation is relatively cheap, and it’s easy to install yourself.
+I have zero home improvement skills, and I added a ton of insulation to my own attic last year.
 Did it make a difference?
 You bet it did.
 Energy Star estimates you can save up to 20% on your heating and cooling costs by effectively insulating your home.
-I don’t know if I saved that much, but I definitely saved at least 10% on my utility bills this year.
-And adding the insulation was very easy to do.

 If you’re worried about installing attic insulation yourself, do a quick search online.
 There are tons of DIY tutorials that will coach you through the process.

 Weather stripping is simple to install, and it makes a big difference in keeping out drafts.
 Before I applied my own weatherstripping, I could literally feel a cold wind coming in through both my kitchen doors.
 Now, the outdoor air stays out.
 In addition, weatherstripping helps you keep out rain and prevents inside (heated) air from escaping.

 Weather stripping is another inexpensive, super-easy project that will make a big difference in your home’s energy bills.
 Again, I have zero home improvement skills, and I didn’t mess it up.